UPDATE 3/21/22: PayPal just announced the PayPal Key program will be going away in late April 2022. It was fun while it lasted...

 Why Do I Care? (+ why use it with Chase Freedom Flex)

-Many places charge a much lower fee when using debit versus when it is credit, and more often than not charges a flat fee (e.g. $2.99) for debit card transactions as opposed to a set percentage for credit cards (e.g. 3%).
+Many places charge a much lower fee when using debit versus when it is credit.
+It is common for a flat fee (e.g. $2.99) to be charged for for debit card transactions as opposed to a set percentage for credit cards (e.g. 3%).

 Keep in mind that Freedom / Freedom Flex quarterly